Champions Series (senior men's tennis tour)

-Since 2006, the Champions Series is a series of tennis tournaments designed for former champion members of the ATP Tour.
-The Champions Series consists of tournaments played in select markets where top players of the sport compete in one-night, four-player events with two one-set semifinal matches and a one-set championship match played in one evening.
-Eligible players competing on the Champions Series have either held a Top 5 singles ranking; been a Grand-Slam singles finalist, or a singles player on a championship Davis Cup team during their ATP tour playing careers.
-The Champions Series allows one wild card of their choice at each event.
-The series is produced by Inside Out Sports & Entertainment.
-The minimum age to participate in a tournament is 30.
+The Champions Series was a series of tennis tournaments designed for former champion members of the ATP Tour.
+It operated from 2006 to 2021.

+It consisted of tournaments where top players of the sport competed in one-night, four-player events with two one-set semifinal matches and a one-set championship match played in one evening.
+Eligible players competing on the Champions Series either held a Top 5 singles ranking; been a Grand-Slam singles finalist, or a singles player on a championship Davis Cup team during their ATP tour playing careers.
+It also allowed one wild card of their choice at each event.
+The series was produced by Inside Out Sports & Entertainment.
+The minimum age to participate in a tournament was 30.
-Sponsorship

-In October, 2011, PowerShares QQQ signed a multi-year agreement with the Champions Series to become the title sponsor of this national tennis league of erstwhile ATP professionals.
+No matches were played in 2013 as the series realigned from the fall to the spring.
 A new match format was introduced to complete all play on a single evening, with only four players involved.
 The new format is two semi-final matches consisting of a best-of-one-tiebreak set, followed by a one-set final for the championship.

-Prior to PowerShares QQQ, Outback Steakhouse served as the title sponsor of this seniors' league (as before Outback, the series was known simply as Champions Series Tennis).
-No matches were played in 2013 as the series realigned from the fall to the spring.
+Naming rights

+In 2006, Outback Steakhouse became the first sponsor with naming rights of the series.

+In October 2011, Invesco QQQ signed a multi-year agreement to become the title sponsor.